smart-data-models/dataModel.ParksAndGardens/GreenspaceRecord/doc/spec_FR.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
       x-ngsi:
         type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *greenspacerecord_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     refDevice:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'The device or devices used to obtain the data expressed by this record'
+      description: The device or devices used to obtain the data expressed by this record
       x-ngsi:
         model: https://schema.org/URL.
         type: Relationship
     refGreenspace:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'The garden or flower bed to which this record refers to'
+      description: The garden or flower bed to which this record refers to
       x-ngsi:
         model: https://schema.org/URL.
         type: Relationship
     refWeatherObserved:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
       description: ' Weather observed associated to the measurements described by this entity'